christianalfoni/formsy-react/README.md

   2. Add validation rules and use them with simple syntax

   3. Use handlers for different states of your form.
-Ex. "onSubmit", "onError" etc.
+Ex. "onSubmit", "onError", "onValid" etc.

   4. Server validation errors automatically binds to the correct form input component